Offenses Committed by Children

 Family Court or Criminal Court?

 Certain charges against children can be handled in Family Court if the child is deemed a juvenile offender (JO) or juvenile delinquent (JD), or they can be dealt with in Criminal Court if the charges are more serious and the child is deemed a youthful offender (YO).
-The age of a child who comes within the jurisdiction of the Family Court is defined by state law.

 “Raise the Age” Legislation